GertVanPeer/Git_project_Sep2023/Git_commands.md

 2. How to send to staging area

    `git add <file name>`

+   **How to use it cleverly?**

+   - use in combination with git status

+   - `git add` files with related changes

+   - git commit with message

 3. How to commit a change to create my 1st snapshot